Selected Exhibitions

 Art Actually

-Concept origin and organized by Michele Thursz & Fatoş Üstek present Art-Actually, and will bring together, through a collective production, a group of actions with the purpose to unite various perspectives on the term art actually.
-Art-Actually is a flexible basis with a strong standing point that is to say an easy approach with a critical attitude.
-Taking place in the public space is to widen the borders of a static exhibition.
-This action will be initiated through the logo Art-Actually,created by web designer Alon Zouaretz in the form of a sticker that will be distributed through the public sector.
+Concept origin and organized by Michele Thursz & Fatoş Üstek present Art-Actually and will bring together, through a collective production, a group of actions to unite various perspectives on the term art.
+Art-Ac ally is a flexible basis with a solid standing point: a straightforward approach with a critical attitude.
+Taking place in a public space widens the borders of a static exhibition.
+This action will be initiated through the logo Art-Actually, created by web designer Alon Zouaretz, as a sticker that will be distributed through the public sector.